terraform-ibm-modules/terraform-ibm-toolkit-hpdbaas-mongodb/README.md

 # HPDBAAS-MongoDB module

-Terraform module to provision an instance of HPDBAAS-MongoDB
+Terraform module to provision an instance of HPDBAAS-MongoDB in cloud account.

 ## Software dependencies